WHAT IS THE RED BULL RAMPAGE?

 YOU NEED TICKETS

-This is always a small source of anxiety, as in years passed, they sold out online in 5 minutes.
-The key is to follow all of Red Bull Bike social media channels, and then be poised and ready the minute (or before the minute) they are released to buy on the chosen date and time.
-You will only be able to purchase two tickets at a time, and must match each ticket by name to each family member.
+At the present time, this is always a small source of anxiety, as in years passed, they sold out online in 5 minutes.
+The key is to follow all of Red Bull Bike social media channels.
+Then, be poised and ready the minute (or before the minute) they are released to buy on the chosen date and time.
+Simultaneously, you will only be able to purchase two tickets at a time, and must match each ticket by name to each family member.

 Once you have your ticket confirmation, it is a good idea to actually print them out in case anything were to go awry.
 A few days before Rampage, the actual tickets are released.
-Again, be sure to print them and have them in hand, as there is no cell service at the gate.
+As I have said, be sure to print them and have them in hand, as there is no cell service at the gate.

 ARRIVING AT THE VENUE